Service Trip: January 2017

-Team Seva is planning a service trip to India in 2017.
-We want you there!
+Team Seva went on a service trip to India in 2017.
+We want you on the next one!
 Join us for a trip that is going to change your life and also the lives of many underserved children.

-While we hash out the details — here is some feedback from family and friends who have joined similar service trips to Manav Sadhna.
-Reserve your spot using the form on the Contact page
+While we hash out the details for our next trip, here are some testimonials from family and friends who have joined similar service trips to Manav Sadhna.
+Reserve your spot using the form below.

 “My time with Manav Sadhna was transformational, not just from a seva perspective, but from a creative self development perspective.
 There is a powerful synergy at Manav Sadhna, an energy that empowers everyone who comes there to be creative, surrender to new experiences, suspend our allegiance to society’s expectations, and to be introspective.
 It is a reflection of Gandhian times, but one that is very contemporary too.
 For me, I arrived there quite innocently with my tabla back in 2001, and began to teach street children music on the stone pavilion next to Gandhiji’s home.
 I had no idea that this one act of giving whatever I had to give in terms of music and art would help crystallize my entire life’s path…to be a musician, to be a community organizer dedicated to music and arts education for all.
 I encourage everyone who goes on a pilgrimage to MS to embrace their own creativity, and experience the power that art and music can have on all the staff and youth served by MS.”